 - 1 1/2 tbsp chia seeds

 - Place blueberries and lemon juice in a small saucepan set over medium heat.
-Once fruit is heated, mash fruit using the back of a wooden spoon or a potato masher and stir until mixture is just barely bubbly.
-This took about 5-6 minutes for me.
+Once fruit is heated, mash fruit using the back of a wooden spoon or a potato masher and stir until mixture is just barely bubbly, about 5-6 minutes.

 - Add vanilla extract and chia seeds.
 Stir a few times, then cover saucepan and remove from heat.
 Let jam thicken for 5-10 minutes.
 Store jam in an airtight container in the refrigerator.